mrdwab/splitstackshape/README.md

 # splitstackshape

-R functions to split concatenated data, conveniently stack columns of `data.frame`s and `data.table`s, and conveniently reshape them.
+R functions to split concatenated data, stack columns of your datasets, and convert your data into different shapes.

 ## Core Functions